mossgreen/mossgreen.github.io/_posts/2017-09-12-create-couch-views-in-spring.md

 ## Import Couch in Project

-The reason we also import **GOOGLE GSON** package is that we can transfer an object to json using GSON
+We also import **GOOGLE GSON** package because we use it to transfer an object to json
 ```groovy
 dependencies {
   compile("org.lightcouch:lightcouch:0.1.8")